shubham-paward/shubham-paward/README.md

 ## I'm a Husband, Father, Developer!
 - 🔭 I’m currently working with Deskera, India.
-- 🔭 I mainly work on Java, Spring boot, Microservices and more
+- 🔭 I work on Java, Spring boot, Microservices and more

 ### Connect with me: